The .com Monopoly: 1.36 Billion Hostnames, 42.7% of the Internet, and Why Nothing Else Comes Close

 Sep 2024 $10.26 +7% (current)

-Verisign has taken the maximum permitted 7% price increase every single time it was allowed.
-From the 2012 freeze of $7.85 to the current $10.26, that is a 30.7% increase in just three years of active pricing — during a period when no meaningful improvement in service was delivered.
-If Verisign takes every permitted increase through the end of the current contract, .com wholesale will reach approximately $13.42 by 2030 — a 71% increase from the frozen price.
+Verisign has taken the maximum permitted 7% price increase every time it was allowed.
+From the 2012 freeze of $7.85 to the current $10.26, that is a 30.7% increase over a few years of active pricing, during a period of no meaningful service change measurable from the outside.
+If Verisign takes every permitted increase through the end of the current contract, .com wholesale would reach approximately $13.42 by 2030 — a 71% increase from the frozen price.
+Critically, none of this is constrained by competition: there is no second .com registry to undercut it.

 The Network Effect: Why Alternatives Can't Compete

-.com's dominance is self-reinforcing through at least four mechanisms that no marketing budget or ICANN policy can overcome.
+.com's dominance is self-reinforcing through at least four mechanisms that no marketing budget or ICANN policy has overcome.

 Browser and User Behavior Lock-In